julienhvillemur/data-analytics-power-bi-report378/README.md

 Scatter Chart | Total quantity vs profit per item.
 Matrix | Revenue, customer numbers, amount ordered and profit for the top 10 products.

+### Stores Map
+A stores map page is included in this report to enable users to check the performance of stores across multiple countries.
+The page consists of the stores map and a slicer, which is used to filter the map by country.
+The map enables drillthrough from global regions down to sub regions of specific countries, all of which are represented as bubbles.
+For each bubble on the map, the user may hover over with the cursor to view a popout of the stores tooltip page.
+This stores tooltip popout reveals a profit gauge to the user, presenting the current year to date profit against the 20% profit goal for the year.

+### Stores Drillthrough
+The stores drillthrough page provides further insights from the locations presented in the stores map.
+The page allows users to view orders by category, progress on profit and revenue goals and information on the top 5 products, all of which for a specific geographical location that the user has drilled through to.

 ## Report Structure